Stars blow 3-0 lead, regroup for win over Jets

 Jamie Benn scored for the third consecutive game, breaking a tie with 4:21 remaining, as the host Dallas Stars defeated the Winnipeg Jets 5-3 Thursday night in a matchup of two of the hottest teams in the NHL's Western Conference.
 Benn's goal came 25 seconds after Winnipeg's Luca Sbisa scored to tie it at 3-3 as the Jets overcame a three-goal deficit.

-Benn kept the puck in the offensive zone at the blue line, made a self pass off the side boards to get past a defenseman and skated to the net, beating goaltender Connor Hellebuyck with a backhander.
+Benn kept the puck in the offensive zone at the blue line, made a self pass off the sideboards to get past a defenseman and skated to the net, beating goaltender Connor Hellebuyck with a backhander.
 It was the fourth goal in the past three games for the Stars' captain, who had just one goal in the first 20 games of the season.
-Tyler Seguin added a empty-netter to cap the scoring with 34.8 seconds left.
+Tyler Seguin added an empty-netter to cap the scoring with 34.8 seconds left.

 Dickinson made it 2-0 at 9:43, redirecting a shot from the point off the right post and into the net.
 Faksa made it 3-0 at 13:19 on a shot from the right faceoff dot.
 The puck went off Hellebuyck's blocker and high in the air, falling on the goal line before the goalie inadvertently kicked it into the net with the bottom of his right skate.